Times change and my website needed to change too. To see the 2020 update of this page

 Certain stones such as calcium oxalate and all those that did not dissolve through medical treatment are removed surgically (cystotomy).
 Sometimes I choose surgery to end the problem quickly.
 In female dogs I have been able to reach up into the bladder and crush small stones with a medical instrument called a biopsy punch.
 This approach requires the use of a fluoroscope.
 But in most cases, I open the bladder through an incision in its thickest part and manually scoop out the stones.
 I pass a catheter out the urethra to be sure no stones block it.
 When a stone is present in the urethra or in the ureter, I move it back into the bladder or kidney and remove it from there.
 This is so neither the urethra nor the ureters are scared ,constricted and obstruct urine flow.
 When I am certain all the stones have been removed I flush the bladder with dilute acetic acid and antibiotics and sew it shut like a football.
 I am very careful that none of my sutures actually protrude on the inner surface of the bladder because they can form the basis for a new stone.
 To be sure the bladder does not leak, I suture a patch of the veil-like omentum over the bladder incision.
 To avoid pressure on the bladder incision, I leave a catheter in the bladder for the next two days so that urine does not expand and inflate it.

 Stones should be sent to a laboratory for analysis.
 All stones are less likely to form if your pet has free access to water and frequent opportunities to urinate.
 Stones are less likely in dilute urine.
-Adding one quarter teaspoon-full of salt to one pint of water that your pet consumes will increase the amount of water it drinks.

 Eliminating bacterial urinary tract infections and checking (bacterial culture and sensitivity) the urine of dogs prone to them twice a year helps prevent stones that occur due to the alkaline urine infections cause.